Descent-Collective/dsn-token/README.md

 The $OSN token has 3 methods of use within the OSN Protocol

 - As a utility token
-    - As NGNX stability fees earned on Vaults accrue within the Onboard Protocol,
+    - As xNGN stability fees earned on Vaults accrue within the Onboard Protocol,
-    $OSN holders can use $OSN to vote to enable the the auction module to sell NGNX surplus for $OSN.
+    $OSN holders can use $OSN to vote to enable the the auction module to sell xNGN surplus for $OSN.
 Once the auction is complete the $OSN protocol burns the $OSN.

 - As a governance token
     - $OSN is used by $OSN holders to vote for the risk management and business logic of the Onboard Protocol.
 Tokens are a simple representation of voting power.

 - As a recapitalization resource
-    - $OSN can autonomously be minted by the auction module and sold for NGNX, which is used to recap the Onboard Protocol in times of insolvency.
+    - $OSN can autonomously be minted by the auction module and sold for xNGN, which is used to recap the Onboard Protocol in times of insolvency.

 ## Usage